guillaumepotier/vcr-proxy/README.md

-# VCRProxy
+# vcr-proxy

-This proxy aims to allow you to record your javascript SPA (Single Page Application) API http calls to replay then faster without your real backend in your functional test suite
+This proxy aims to allow you to record your javascript SPA (Single Page Application) HTTP API calls to replay then faster without your real backend in your functional test suite.

 ## Install